Help for Transfer Students

 Preparation for the Major

 All students must complete a series of “Preparation for the Major” classes and earn at least a C in each class.
 Once this is done, students will move from the “pre-major” to the “major” and may begin taking upper division CFD classes.
 Many transfer students come to SDSU with these classes completed.
-If so, please visit Pamela Gardner prior to registration and she will complete the paperwork to move students from the “pre-major” to the “major.”
+If so, please visit a CFD undergraduate advisor prior to registration and they will complete the paperwork to move students from the “pre-major” to the “major.”
 Make sure to bring a copy of your Degree Audit Report to the meeting (available at the SDSU Undergraduate Academic Advising Center).

 Specialization and Master Plan

 About the time students move from the “pre-major” to the “major,” they must select one of 2 specializations (Child Development Specialization or Family Development Specialization).
 Students must also file a master plan.
-This is done in a meeting with Pamela Gardner.
-Information on the specializations and the master plan is noted in the SDSU General Catalog.
+This is done in a meeting with a CFD undergraduate advisor.
+Information on the specializations and the master plan is noted in the University Catalog: Child Development, B.S.

-- General Catalog: It is advised that transfer students read the SDSU General Catalog and become familiar with the Child and Family Development section.
+- University Catalog: It is advised that transfer students read SDSU University Catalog.
 Most questions that students have are addressed in the catalog.

 Degree Audit Report:We also encourage students to check their WebPortal frequently.
 The Degree Audit Report is available through WebPortal and shows the classes students have taken, the classes students must take, etc. For the first semester that students attend SDSU, the Degree Audit Report is available only at the SDSU Undergraduate Advising Center and not through WebPortal.
-If you meet with Pamela Gardner during your first semester at SDSU, please bring a copy of your Degree Audit to your meeting.
+If you meet with a CFD undergraduate advisor during your first semester at SDSU, please bring a copy of your Degree Audit to your meeting.

-- ASSIST (www.assist.org) is a helpful website for transfer students.
+- ASSIST is a helpful website for transfer students.
 ASSIST is an online student-transfer information system that shows how course credits earned at one public California college or university can be applied when transferred to another.
-ASSIST is the official repository of articulation for California’s public colleges and universities and provides the most accurate and up-to-date information about student transfer in California.
+ASSIST is the official repository of articulation for California’s public colleges and universities and provides the most accurate and up-to-date information about student transfer.